MWise92/google-homepage/README.md

-This is a google homepage.
+This is my google homepage exercise from The Odin Project course.
+It's just the basic design.
+Not very functional.
 The skills I have demonstrated in this project are...
+    building a horizontal nav bar
+    centering an image
+    building a search bar
+    building a sticky footer